Stocks rally on Wall Street as oil prices keep falling

 AP Business Writers

-NEW YORK (AP) — Stocks are rallying on Wall Street Tuesday as oil prices slid sharply for a second day and inflation worries ebbed.
+NEW YORK (AP) — Technology companies led stocks broadly higher on Wall Street Tuesday, as oil prices slid sharply for the second day and inflation worries ebbed.
+The market rally came a day ahead of the Federal Reserve’s highly anticipated interest rate policy update.

-The S&P 500 was 1.3% higher in afternoon trading after a report showed inflation’s rapid acceleration took a pause at the wholesale level last month.
-The Dow Jones Industrial Average was up 370 points, or 1.1%, at 33,321, as of 1:42 p.m.
-Eastern time, and the Nasdaq composite was 1.8% higher.
+The S&P 500 rose 2.1%, ending a three-day losing streak, after a report showed inflation’s rapid acceleration paused at the wholesale level last month.
+The Dow Jones Industrial Average rose 1.8% and the tech-heavy Nasdaq composite rose 2.9%.

 The wilder action was in oil and Asian stock markets, where tightened anti-COVID measures in China are raising worries about demand for energy and about disruptions to manufacturing and global trade.
 Oil prices tumbled more than 6%, taking some pressure off the world’s high inflation, and a barrel of U.S. crude fell below $97 after starting the week above $109.
 Stocks in Hong Kong sank more than 5% for a second straight day after the neighboring city of Shenzhen was ordered into a shutdown.